Afghanistan: Culture

 An Afghan family near Kholm, 1939 – most Afghans are tribal.

 Afghans have both common cultural features and those that differ between the regions of Afghanistan, each with distinctive cultures partly as a result of geographic obstacles that divide the country.
 Family is the mainstay of Afghan society and families are often headed by a patriarch.
 In the southern and eastern region, the people live according to the Pashtun culture by following Pashtunwali (the Pashtun way).
 Key tenets of Pashtunwali include hospitality, the provision of sanctuary to those seeking refuge, and revenge for the shedding of blood.
 The Pashtuns are largely connected to the culture of Central Asia and the Iranian Plateau.
 The remaining Afghans are culturally Persian and Turkic.
 Some non-Pashtuns who live in proximity with Pashtuns have adopted Pashtunwali in a process called Pashtunization, while some Pashtuns have been Persianized.
 Those who have lived in Pakistan and Iran over the last 30 years have been further influenced by the cultures of those neighboring nations.
 The Afghan people are known to be strongly religious.

 Afghans, particularly Pashtuns, are noted for their tribal solidarity and high regard for personal honor.
 There are various Afghan tribes, and an estimated 2–3 million nomads.
 Afghan culture is deeply Islamic, but pre-Islamic practices persist.
-Child marriage is prevalent; the legal age for marriage is 16.
+Child marriage is prevalent; in 2017, Human Rights Watch described the legal age for marriage of girls as being 16, or 15 with the consent of the father or a judge.
 The most preferred marriage in Afghan society is to one's parallel cousin, and the groom is often expected to pay a bride price.